"Typical one-dimensional quantum systems at finite temperatures can be simulated efficiently on classical computers"

 T. M. Schlittler, R. Mosseri, and T. Barthel arXiv:1501.02242,

-The phase diagram of the quantum dimer model on the hexagonal (honeycomb) lattice is computed numerically, extending on earlier work by Moessner et al. The different ground state phases are studied in detail using several local and global observables.
+The phase diagram of the quantum dimer model on the hexagonal (honeycomb) lattice is computed numerically, extending on earlier work by Moessner, Sondhi, and Chandra.
+The different ground state phases are studied in detail using several local and global observables.
 In addition, we analyze imaginary-time correlation functions to determine ground state energies as well as gaps to the first excited states.
 This leads in particular to a confirmation that the intermediary so-called plaquette phase is gapped -- a point which was previously advocated with general arguments and some data for an order parameter, but required a more direct proof.
-On the technical side, we describe an efficient world-line Quantum Monte Carlo algorithm with improved cluster updates that increase acceptance probabilities by taking account of potential terms of the Hamiltonian during the cluster construction.
+On the technical side, we describe an efficient world-line quantum Monte Carlo algorithm with improved cluster updates that increase acceptance probabilities by taking account of potential terms of the Hamiltonian during the cluster construction.
 The Monte Carlo simulations are supplemented with variational computations.

 "Minimally entangled typical thermal states versus matrix product purifications for the simulation of equilibrium states and time evolution"